ZacsUniAccount/3813Assignment/README.md

 ## Services
 My services store my data models as class files so I can ensure when I create and store my data, it is conforming to the correct data structure and types.
 #### userlogin
-this service is a class file which holds the username and in future the password of a user.
+this service is a class file which holds the username and the password of a user.

  It is used to ensure the input of a user logging in is valid.
 #### Channel